Information for Walkers

 • Insect repellent.
 To deter flies, mosquitoes, leeches etc.

-• First Aid Kit Including personal medication.
+• First Aid Kit (including personal medication).

 • Torch.
 In case group returns late.